OpenEMR RCM Setup Guide: Billing, Claims & Denial Management

 Consistent and precise posting ensures that your accounts receivable aging reports represent current balances.

-6. Denial Management
+6. OpenEMR Denial Management and Appeals Workflow

 Denied claims are paid for less than billed or outright rejected, and can be a significant income drain if not addressed immediately.